ljw1004/csharpspec/csharp/interfaces.md

     ;
 ```

-The *attributes*, *return_type*, *identifier*, and *formal_parameter_list* of an interface method declaration have the same meaning as those of a method declaration in a class (§10.6).
+The *attributes*, *return_type*, *identifier*, and *formal_parameter_list* of an interface method declaration have the same meaning as those of a method declaration in a class ([Methods](classes.md#methods)).
 An interface method declaration is not permitted to specify a method body, and the declaration therefore always ends with a semicolon.

-Each formal parameter type of an interface method must be input-safe (§13.1.3.1), and the return type must be either `void` or output-safe.
+Each formal parameter type of an interface method must be input-safe ([Variance safety](interfaces.md#variance-safety)), and the return type must be either `void` or output-safe.
 Furthermore, each class type constraint, interface type constraint and type parameter constraint on any type parameter of the method must be input-safe.

 These rules ensure that any covariant or contravariant usage of the interface remains typesafe.
 For example,
 ```csharp